 - Insufficient coverage for calculating global means since there are no data poleward of ±45°. - 5.
 During 1998, the CERES TRMM instrument operated in a standard mode of 2 days of crosstrack scanning followed by 1 day of rotating azimuth plane (RAP) scanning.
 Both the crosstrack and RAP data have been used in the computation of CERES monthly mean fluxes.
-ERBE data were exclusively crosstrack. - 6.
+ERBE data were exclusively crosstrack.
+The scanning mode used to produce instantaneous gridded means on the ES9 can be identified by checking the value of the viewing zenith angle which will be set to the CERES fill value for RAP data. - 6.
 The Earth may have real variations in longwave and shortwave radiation properties between the ERBE time period and the CERES TRMM time period.
 The major factors that we can note are: - The substantial and widespread increase in ocean temperature due to the strong 1998 El Niño event that lies outside the range of conditions encountered in the ERBE time period - Systematic changes in tropospheric water vapor between the 1998 El Niño period and the ERBE period may have an influence on LW fluxes - Errors in scene identification due to the use of climatological values for LW cloud thresholds that are inadequate for strong El Niño events.
-Increased temperatures in the tropics will be interpreted as less cloud which will introduce errors in the inversion from radiance to flux. - o The possible darkening of some deserts owing to increased rainfall early in 1998, again owing to El Niño - The potential changes in radiation over the tropics due to smoke from fires in exceptionally dry forests, where the smoke may be confused with clouds
+Increased temperatures in the tropics will be interpreted as less cloud which will introduce errors in the inversion from radiance to flux. - · The possible darkening of some deserts owing to increased rainfall early in 1998, again owing to El Niño - · The potential changes in radiation over the tropics due to smoke from fires in exceptionally dry forests, where the smoke may be confused with clouds